 BATS! – What’s the “Bat Window” and How Can It Affect Your Project?

-Before the start of any construction project, there are many details that should be addressed and planned for.
-Along with costs, professionally prepared plans and permits and nature-related restrictions need to be part of the discussion.
-One such restriction involves tree clearing as it relates to the natural habitat of bats.
+Before the start of any construction project, there are many environmental due diligence details that should be addressed and planned for.
+Along with costs, professionally prepared plans and permits, and nature-related restrictions need to be part of the discussion.
+One such restriction involves land clearing as it relates to the natural habitat of bats.

 Ohio’s Bat Window: When to Schedule Tree Removal

-In the state of Ohio, if you are planning tree clearing, the USFWS recommends that it occur between October 1st and March 31st to accommodate the “bat window”.
-This is further supported by the Ohio Department of Natural Resources (ODNR) which protects and regulates the harm of species that occur in low numbers within the state.
+In the state of Ohio, if you are planning land clearing, the USFWS recommends that it occur between October 1st and March 31st to accommodate the “bat window”.
+This is further supported by the Ohio Department of Natural Resources (ODNR), which protects and regulates the harm to species that occur in low numbers within the state.

-The reason for the date range is because bats typically hibernate over the winter in caves and abandoned mines and are less likely to be affected by tree clearing.
+The reason for the date range is that bats typically hibernate over the winter in caves and abandoned mines and are less likely to be affected by land clearing.
 Summer roosting habitats take effect in the late spring and summer months when bats roost in live or dead tree cavities, crevices, and under loose bark, putting them at risk if trees are being cleared.

 The trees with the highest bat “residency” tend to be oaks and maples, but some species roost in hickory, elm, ash, and occasionally pine trees.